 III.
 Post-migration cleanup

-If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate them after the records setup process is completed.
-This can be done via the Rescan feature available in the Administration Panel of the program..
+If any new items appear in a source mailbox while the MX records are being changed, it is possible to migrate these items after the records migration process is completed.
+It can be done by using the Run delta migration option.